 When maximizing your ad revenue, the value of engaged viewers can’t be overstated.
 The more your subscribers view videos, view ads, and click on ads, the more revenue you generate.
 As such, you must cultivate an engaged and loyal following willing to engage with your ads (and not skip them) to help you grow your online presence.

-Here is a list of the top 10 highest-paid YouTubers in 2022 as examples of successful ways to monetize YouTube videos:
+Here are ten of the highest-paid YouTubers as examples of successful ways to monetize YouTube videos:

 Category: Lifestyle/ Gaming